 When starting out a newsletter, these 3 aspects of deliverability can make or break you and send you straight to the spam box, which is a big “nope” in our game.

 These are known as;

-Let’s start with DKIM or DomainKeys Identified Mail which is an email security standard designed to make sure messages aren't altered in transit between the sending and recipient servers.
+Let’s start with DKIM, or DomainKeys Identified Mail.
+DKIM is an email security standard designed to make sure messages aren't altered in transit between the sending and recipient servers.
 It uses public-key cryptography to sign the email with a private key as it leaves a sending server.

-Next, we have SPF or Sender Policy Framework allows the receiving mail server to check during mail delivery that a mail claiming to come from a specific domain is submitted by an IP address authorized by that domain's administrators.
+Next, we have SPF or Sender Policy Framework.
+This allows the receiving mail server to check during mail delivery that a mail claiming to come from a specific domain is submitted by an IP address authorized by that domain's administrators.